-- (b) Active Transportation Improvements 10 Points Maximum - (1) Up to 2 points for the total length (in linear miles) of AHSC funded Context Sensitive Bikeways as follows: - 2 points for over half a mile - 1 point for less than half a mile - (2) 1 point for Projects that link the Affordable Housing Development or Qualifying Transit Station or Stop to an existing bicycle network or a bicycle network identified official public planning documents.
+(b) Active Transportation Improvements - 10 Points Maximum

+- (1) Up to 2 points for the total length (in linear miles) of AHSC funded Context Sensitive Bikeways as follows: - 2 points for over half a mile - 1 point for less than half a mile - (2) 1 point for Projects that link the Affordable Housing Development or Qualifying Transit Station or Stop to an existing bicycle network or a bicycle network identified official public planning documents.
 The existing or planned bicycle network must be directly linked by a new Context Sensitive Bikeway funded by AHSC that has an entry point within one quarter mile of either the Affordable Housing Development or Qualifying Transit Station or Stop.
-The existing or planned bicycle network does not have to be comprised of Context Sensitive Bikeways. - (3) Up 2 points for projects that address barriers to safe access of bicycle routes.
-Documentation must be provided to certify that the Project will do at least one of the following in an attempt to increase bicycle safety and access: reduce vehicular speed or volume near bicycle users; improve sight distance and visibility; eliminate potential conflict points; improve compliance with traffic laws; or address any other barriers to cyclists that may have existed on the route.
-One point will be awarded for each addressed site of a barrier(s) to safe bicycle access.
+The existing or planned bicycle network does not have to be comprised of Context Sensitive Bikeways. - (3) Up 2 points (1 point per improvement) for projects that address barriers to safe access of bicycle routes.
+Documentation must be provided to certify that the Project will do at least one of the following in an attempt to increase bicycle safety and access: - reduce vehicular speed or volume near bicycle users; - improve sight distance and visibility; - eliminate potential conflict points; - improve compliance with traffic laws; or - address any other barriers to cyclists that may have existed on the route.